2016 Coaching Staff - click here

 Why should I coach in AYSO?
 It's a chance to spend quality time with your child and it's fun.
 It's a great break from work.
 It makes you feel good.
 It's a great way to give back to the community.
 The rewards come in the form of helping kids have fun at a game or practice, and contributing to their individual skills and teamwork.
 There is also a great sense of accomplishment when you reach the end of a season, look back and see how far the team has come.

 I don't know anything about soccer.
 Can I still help coach?
 Yes!
 AYSO provides training and materials.
 Being a coach involves skills you probably already have in addition to specific soccer knowledge.
 If you are uncertain, try being an assistant coach.
-Our Region's Coach Administrator will be happy to try to match you up with somebody with a little more experience.
+Being an assisant coach is a great way get experience working with a team and can make for a more positive experience for the players.

 How do I become a coach?
 You sign up to coach at registration time when you register your kids to play.
-You contact Region 638's Coach Administrator Scott Jones at firstname.lastname@example.org.
+You contact Region 638's Coach Administrator, Eric Dilger, at email@example.com.
 You may also contact the Programs Department of the AYSO National Office at (800) 872-2976.
 If you have a child that is already on a team that has a coach, just let the coach know that you are interested in coaching and would like to help.
 Most of our coaches will be delighted to use you.

 The AYSO National website has a vast amount of information for everyone interested in coaching.
 Please visit the site for answers to many questions new coaches have already asked.